 Should you cancel your car insurance when it is listed for sale?

-When you list your vehicle for sale and you stop driving it for personal use, it might feel like it is time to cancel the coverage until you are ready to make a new purchase.
-This is a premature decision because the vehicle will still be registered in your name and titled in your name.
+But when you list your vehicle for sale, it might feel like it is time to cancel the coverage until you are ready to make a new purchase.
+This is actually a premature decision because the vehicle will still be registered and titled in your name.

-What are the penalties for canceling insurance on a registered vehicle?
+What are the penalties for canceling car insurance on a registered vehicle?

 The penalties for driving without insurance vary by state.
 Some states have much stricter consequences than others, but a majority of states have similar laws.

 For example, if you are pulled over by law enforcement for driving uninsured in California or the DMV is notified that you have let your coverage lapse, you could face the following legal and civil penalties:

 - Misdemeanor conviction if cited for driving without insurance

 - Vehicle impoundment at the site of the citation

 - Requirement to attain insurance and to file an SR-22 for three years